Best Thyroid Doctor Tips Hypothyroidism, Hormones, and Nutrition

 Sometimes the diagnosis of hypothyroidism is difficult due to the number of symptoms confused with other medical conditions.
 Medical history, family history, physical examination (enlarged thyroid, dry skin, puffy eyes, etc.), medical symptoms, and different blood tests are performed to diagnose hypothyroidism.
 The blood tests such as thyroid-stimulating hormone tests and evaluating the level of thyroxin level are highly recommended for hypothyroidism diagnosis.
 Plus, the physician may order a blood test for Hashimoto's disease to confirm the presence of hypothyroidism.
 Note that high thyroid-stimulating hormone levels and low levels of thyroxine indicate an underactive thyroid or hypothyroidism.
 [2, 3]

-In hormone replacement therapy, synthetic thyroid hormone levothyroxine is prescribed to restore normal thyroid hormone levels in the body.
+In MD hormone replacement therapy, synthetic thyroid hormone levothyroxine is prescribed to restore normal thyroid hormone levels in the body.
 The administration of levothyroxine (T4) maintains an optimal level of thyroxine and thyroid-stimulating hormones that prevent or manage hypothyroidism symptoms.
 Moreover, it regulates the high cholesterol level, metabolic dysfunctions and also helps the management of weight gain.
 Primarily, hormone replacement therapy is indicated for a lifetime, but the dose may vary with the patient's condition.
 Sometimes, Liothyronine (T3) combined with Levothyroxine (T4) is given to the patients when they do not feel better with single hormone therapy.
 At the beginning of therapy, a levothyroxine dose of 50-75 µg/day is indicated to treat mild to moderate hypothyroidism.
 However, the initial dose of levothyroxine depends on the patient's weight, age, pregnancy status in women, lean body mass, hypothyroidism type, TSH level, and other medical comorbidities.
 [4, 8]

 Note that all hypothyroid patients respond well to hormone replacement therapy.
 However, in severe myxedema (life-threatening hypothyroidism), the treatment approaches involve the parenteral administration of levothyroxine (T4), antibiotics, steroids, and optimal oxygen supply.
 [4, 8]